 A Brief History of New Pioneer Food Co-op

 Where did the Co-op come from?
-How did we arrive at our current success; a locally owned, democratically controlled grocery operation with two stores, 180 employees, and $20 million in annual sales?
+How did we arrive at our current success; a locally owned, democratically controlled grocery operation with three stores, 180 employees, and $20 million in annual sales?

 A Co-op is Born

 The controversy over product line helped the membership mature in philosophy.
-It was okay for our co-op to reflect our collective views, even if it might not imitate exactly our personal views.
+It was okay for our Co-op to reflect our collective views, even if it might not imitate exactly our personal views.
 So vegetarians walked past the meat case, coffee hounds walked past the dry beans.
-Everyone really was welcome!

 You Own It!